Website accessibility

 Germany, Austria and Switzerland

 You can leave the church by appearing at a government office with the required documents in both Germany and Austria, but in Switzerland you are forced to go to the parish office.
-Germany collects “church tax” through your income tax and you should retain proof that you have left the German church, or you could still be forced to pay.
-Here's how to leave the Church in Germany, Austria and Switzerland.
+Germany collects “church tax” through your income tax and you should retain proof that you have left the German church, or you could still have to pay.

 Nordic countries